swarmcity/sc-protocol-docs/Hashtags.md

 ## <a name="Hashtags"></a>Hashtags

-Returns the list of hashtags interesting for the user, based on geolocation.
+Returns the list of hashtags.

 ### Data format